 All roads in Spain lead to the Puerta del Sol, known as kilometre zero and the very centre of the country.
 It is also home to the famous statue of the bear and the strawberry tree, the official symbol of Madrid.

-Madrid is home to some of the world’s best art galleries, and the three most famous are handily located close to each other in a triangle.
+Madrid is home to a collection of the world’s best art galleries, and the three most famous are handily located close to each other in a triangle.
 The Prado (classical paintings), The Reina Sofia (modern art) and the Thyssen-Bornemisza (a little bit of everything) are full of artistic riches well worth exploring.

 This grand building was, amazingly, the headquarters of Madrid’s post office until 2011.
-Today it is the home of Madrid’s City Council and a visitor attraction because of the incredible views from its observation deck.
+Today it is the home of Madrid City Council and a visitor attraction because of the incredible views from its observation deck.

 Madrid is home to what is officially the oldest restaurant in the world – it has the Guinness World Record certificate in the window to prove it.
 Sobrino de Botín was founded in 1725 and has been going strong ever since.
 Its speciality is roast suckling pig and it appears in Ernest Hemingway’s The Sun Also Rises.

 This old cinema shows classic Hollywood and modern films from around the world for a bargain €2.50.
-Its tumultuous history saw it bombed during the Spanish Civil War but today it is home to the Filmoteca Española, which restores and preserves old films as part of Spain’s Ministry of Culture.
+Its tumultuous history saw it bombed during the Spanish Civil War, but today it is home to the Filmoteca Española, which restores and preserves old films as part of Spain’s Ministry of Culture.
 It appears in Pedro Almodóvar’s Hable con Ella (Talk to Her).

 Madrid’s famous flea market is held every Sunday morning, when the streets come to life with stalls, bars open out onto the streets and locals and tourists alike enjoy the fiesta atmosphere around the area of Lavapiés.